Official State of Iowa Website Here is how you know

 Restrooms

-There are two single-stall restrooms and one men’s restroom on the first floor.
+There are two single-stall restrooms and one men’s restroom with two stalls on the first floor.
 They are located to the right before the reading room doors.

 There are two single-stall restrooms on the second floor.
-Please note that our restrooms do not have automatic door openers.
+Please note that the restrooms do not have automatic door openers.

 Public restrooms on the first floor